kubernetes/kubernetes/docs/proposals/network-policy.md

 	// If present, only traffic on the specified protocol AND port
 	// will be matched.
 	Port *intstr.IntOrString `json:"port,omitempty"`
 }

+type NetworkCIDRRange struct {
+	// QUESTION: we could just do "Start" and "End" without a prefix to
+	// specify the range.
+While this provides a simpler structure, it may
+	// be more error-prone since its less easily validated, and isn't very
+	// nice for IPv6 addresses.

+	// An IPv4 or IPv6 address (eg "192.168.1.0" or 2001:db8::) which
+	// together with the Prefix identifies an IP network.
+If the optional
+	// End property is non-empty, this object selects all IP addresses from
+	// Start through End, inclusive.
+For example, if Start is "192.168.1.0",
+	// Prefix is "24", and End is "192.168.15.0" this object would select
+	// all IP addresses between 192.168.1.0 and 192.168.15.255 inclusive.
+	// If Start is 192.168.1.0, Prefix is 24, and End is empty, this object
+	// selects only addresses between 192.168.1.0 and 192.168.1.255.
+	Start net.IP `json:"start"`

+	// The CIDR prefix for Start and (if End is non-empty) End.
+Must
+	// be between 1 and 32 inclusive for IPv4 addresses, and between 1
+	// and 128 for IPv6 addresses.
+	Prefix uint `json:"prefix"`

+	// (Optional) An IPv4 or IPv6 address which together with the Prefix
+	// identifies an IP network.
+Must be the same IP version
+	// (either v4 or v6) as Start and numerically greater than Start.
+	// End will be evaluated with respect to Prefix when determining
+	// the CIDR range end.
+When End is non-empty this object selects all IP
+	// addresses from Start through End, inclusive.
+	End net.IP `json:"end,omitempty"`
+}

 type NetworkPolicyPeer struct {